 cost– This is the asset’s acquisition cost, including the purchase price and costs associated with its acquisition, such as freight and sales tax.

-salvage– Amount you expect to receive in exchange for the asset at the end of its useful life.
-This formula will not work with a zero in this field.
+salvage– The amount you expect to receive in exchange for the asset at the end of its useful life. ⚠️ This formula will not work with a zero in this field.

-life– The length of time you expect the asset to be in service given in many periods
+life– The number of accounting periods you expect the asset to be in service.

 period– The period for which you are calculating depreciation expense.